 If requesting proposals for a comprehensive reserve fund study, it is important to ask the reserve fund study provider to also provide an indication of what the future update costs will be, as well as the cost for the preparation of a Form 15.

-A Form 15, otherwise known as a notice of future funding of the Reserve Fund, is a plan that the Board is required to propose within 120 days of receiving a final reserve fund study.
+Notice of Future Funding, formerly known as Form 15, is a plan that the Board is required to propose within 120 days of receiving a final reserve fund study.
 Within 15 days of proposing the plan, the Board is required to send to the owners a notice containing a summary of the study, a summary of the proposed plan and a statement indicating the areas, if any, in which the proposed plan differs from the study.
 The Board is also required to send to the auditor a copy of the study, a copy of the proposed plan and a copy of the notice sent to the owners.
 Further, the Board is required to implement the proposed plan within 30 days of when the notice was sent to the owners.

-Very often, Reserve Fund Study providers will prepare the Form 15 on behalf of the Board.
-Much of the information in a Form 15 comes directly from the Reserve Fund Study.
-A Form 15 can be viewed by clicking here.
+Very often, Reserve Fund Study providers will prepare the Notice of Future Funding on behalf of the Board.
+Much of the information in the Notice of Future Funding comes directly from the Reserve Fund Study.
+The Notice of Future Funding form can be viewed by clicking here.

 A RESERVE FUND STUDY MUST CONTAIN:

 - A Physical Analysis of Common Element Components:

 - Reviews the condition and life expectancy of the components